eguven/mobai/docs/rules_and_concepts.md

 # Mobai Rules and Concepts

+### Building Type Units

+Forts and Towers.

+These units are immobile, have no path, and can not target ``GameTiles``.
+Also see 'AutoTargeting' section.

+### Mobile Units

+Soldiers.

 ### Unit Vision

 Every unit has a `vision` property denoting how many tiles far it can see.